hannahcrane2022/NYC-green-infrastructure-/README.md

 I also performed the same actions to sum the complaint counts by NTA to perform the analysis on line 156.

 Step 4 - Visualizations
-After performing the analysis and data cleaning in R, I exported the dataframes of interest and used Data Wrapper and Tableau to create visualizations.
+After performing the analysis and data cleaning in R, I exported the dataframes of interest and used [Data Wrapper](https://www.datawrapper.de/) and [Tableau](https://www.tableau.com/) to create visualizations.

 # Questions about the data or analysis?
-Contact Hannah at hic2017@nyu.edu
+Contact Hannah Crane at hic2017@nyu.edu